-To reach Shinshoji Temple, take the train to either JR Narita Station or Keisei Narita Station.
+To reach Naritasan Shinshoji Temple, take the train to either Narita Station or Keisei Narita Station.
 JR Narita Station is just one stop from the Narita International Airport Terminal 2 Station.

-One of the biggest celebrations held at Shinshoji Temple is its New Year's celebration.
+One of the biggest celebrations held at Naritasan Shinshoji Temple is its New Year's celebration.
 Over 3 million people are said to come for the New Year's shrine visit alone.
-In fact, the New Year's visits make Shinshoji the second most-visited temple in Japan after the Meiji Shrine.
+In fact, the New Year's visits make Naritasan Shinshoji Temple the second most-visited temple in Japan after the Meiji Shrine.

-Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes parade through the city.
+Alternatively, visit in early summer for the Narita Gion-Matsuri, where portable shrines of all shapes and sizes are paraded through the city.
 In the spring, the temple grounds host one of Japan's largest drum festivals with over 200 drummers taking part.

-Part of the reason for Shinshoji's enduring popularity is its striking architecture, much of which has been designated as Important Cultural Properties of Japan.
+Part of the reason for Naritasan Shinshoji Temple's enduring popularity is its striking architecture, much of which has been designated as Important Cultural Properties of Japan.
 The new and former Great Main Halls are famous for their scale and intricate carvings, respectively, while the richly decorated three-storied pagoda and a huge Tahoto style pagoda, named the Great Pagoda of Peace, are popular and worthwhile attractions.

 Beyond the temple lies the 165,000 square meter Naritasan Park.
 A paved path winds through a thickly-forested hill.
 Statues of notable monks line each side.
 The path then descends and opens up to reveal spacious grounds with a pond at their center.

 Gorgeous in all seasons, Naritasan Park features free guided-walks given by volunteers around the park and temple grounds.
 Tours are conducted in English and require a reservation beforehand.